 Structural Equation Modeling: A Second Course

-Structural equation modeling (SEM) is a versatile analytical framework for estimating and assessing models that describe relationships among both measured and latent variables.
+Structural equation modeling (SEM) is a versatile analytical framework for estimating and assessing models that describe relations among both measured and latent variables.
 Common examples include measured variable path models, confirmatory factor models, and latent variable path models.
 These models subsume methods based on the traditional general linear model such as multiple regression and analysis of variance.

 WHO SHOULD ATTEND

 The course will benefit applied researchers, analysts, and students interested in enhancing their understanding of SEM and developing their application skills.
-Participants are assumed to have been exposed to introductory SEM, such as that offered through an in-depth workshop or a typical university course, including such topics as measured variable path models, confirmatory factor models, latent variable path models, multigroup models, identification, estimation, fit, and SEM software implementation.
+Participants are assumed to have been exposed to introductory SEM, such as that offered through an in-depth workshop or a typical university course, including such topics as measured variable path models, confirmatory factor models, latent variable path models, multigroup models, identification, estimation, fit, and SEM software implementation

 - Review of SEM and software basics